Same-sex marriage in Spain: Reactions

-Spanish Roman Catholic bishops also claimed that the government, by extending the right of marriage to same-sex couples, weakened the meaning of marriage, which they defined as the union of a heterosexual couple.
+Spanish Roman Catholic bishops also claimed that the government, by extending the right of marriage to same-sex couples, "weakened the meaning of marriage", which they defined as "the union of a heterosexual couple".
 The Spanish Family Forum expressed concern over the possibility of same-sex couples adopting and raising children, and argued that adoption is not a right for the parents, but for the adopted.
 Gay associations replied that de facto adoption by same-sex couples had existed for a long time in Spain, since many couples were already rearing minors adopted by one of the partners.
 Joint adoption by same-sex couples was already legal in Navarre (2000), the Basque Country (2003), Aragon (2004), Catalonia (2005) and Cantabria (2005) before the same-sex marriage law legalized it nationwide.
 In addition, in Asturias (2002), Andalusia (2002) and Extremadura (2003), same-sex couples could jointly begin procedures to temporarily or permanently take children in care.
 These associations also argued that there was no scientific basis for the claim that the parents' sexual orientation would cause developmental problems for their adopted children.
 This view is officially supported by the Spanish School of Psychology, which also states that homosexuality is not a pathology.

 In a 2008 biography, Queen Sofía of Spain revealed that she preferred the term "civil union" to "marriage" for committed same-sex relationships.
 This and other alleged comments by the Queen opened the Spanish monarchy to rare criticism in 2008, with the Zarzuela Palace issuing an apology on behalf of the Queen for the "inexact" quotes attributed to her.
-Antonio Poveda, president of FELGT, said his organization accepted the Queen's apology, but added that there remains ill feelings by the gay community towards the Queen over the comments.
-King Juan Carlos, known to be far more liberal than his wife, was reportedly incensed by the biography, with reporters stating the King will fire palace officials who allegedly approved official royal endorsement of the book.
+Antonio Poveda, the president of FELGT, said his organization accepted the Queen's apology, but added that there remains ill feelings by the gay community towards the Queen over the comments.
+King Juan Carlos, known to be far more liberal than his wife, was reportedly incensed by the biography, with reporters stating the King would fire palace officials who allegedly approved official royal endorsement of the book.
 During the 2011 general election, People's Party leader Mariano Rajoy said he also preferred the term "civil union" to marriage for same-sex couples.

 In late 2017, the Socialist Workers' Party began calling for reforms to the Spanish Constitution to explicitly state the right of all couples, opposite-sex and same-sex, to marry.
-At present, the Constitution, specifically Article 32, notes the right of men and women to marry.
+Currently, Article 32 of the Constitution notes the right of men and women to marry, but does not provide an explicit definition of marriage.